The Bankrate promise

 Here’s what you should plan on saving by the time you reach age 40:

-How much do I need to save in my 40s?
+How much savings should I have in my 40s?

 This is the time you hit your peak earnings.
 It’s also when you’ll spend the most money in your life.

-Those aged 45 to 54 earn an average yearly income of $107,094 before taxes.
-Experts tell these stressed-out folks they need six times earnings in their retirement accounts.
+Those aged 45 to 54 earn an average yearly income of $119,933 before taxes.
+Experts say those in their 40s need six times their earnings in their retirement accounts.

 Here’s what you should plan on saving by the time you reach age 50: